Evenwyne/programming-univbasics-3-method-return-values/README.md

 ## Introduction

-Displaying text in the console is not the only way available to get information from our Ruby methods.
-While `puts` and `print` display information, they don't give a _return value_.
-When writing code, sometimes we'll want our methods to evaluate code and _return_ a value -- not just output text, but return it to the the place that invoked the method.
+To display content in the console we can use `puts` and `print`.
+However, they don't give a _return value_.
+When writing code, sometimes we'll want our methods to evaluate code and _return_ a value &mdash; not just output text, but return it to the the place that invoked the method.

-We'll cover the concept of return values in Ruby, and how this actually differs from `puts` and `print`commands.
+We'll cover the concept of return values in Ruby, and how this actually differs from `puts` and `print` commands.

-## Identify implicit return values in Ruby syntax
+## Identify Implicit Return Values in Ruby Syntax

-By default, Ruby doesn't display any output, however, this doesn't mean that nothing is happening.
 Methods like `puts` and `print` allow us to output text to the console.
 This is actually different from Ruby's concept of a _return value_.

-A _return value_ is the data returned to the program by the execution of a method, the assignment of a variable, or other anything in Ruby.
+A _return value_ is the data returned to the program by the execution of a method, the assignment of a variable, or, generally, the evaluation of any expression in Ruby.
+In Ruby, wherever there's an expression, there's a return value.
 Everything has a return value!

 For example, try pasting these lines into IRB (make sure to include the double-quotes around the strings):